 1.0 Introduction

-This article provides detailed steps for seamlessly integrating Microsoft SQL with Transparent Data Encryption (TDE) in a database configured for mirroring.
-The procedures outlined here have been rigorously tested on two servers: Server 1, serving as the nominal principal node, and Server 2, the nominal mirror node.
+This article provides detailed steps for seamlessly integrating Microsoft SQL Server with Transparent Data Encryption (TDE) in a database configured for mirroring.
+The procedures outlined here have been thoroughly tested on two servers: Server 1, serving as the nominal principal node, and Server 2, the nominal mirror node.
 Notably, the configuration employs Fortanix Hardware Security Modules (HSMs) without shared disk architecture.

 Already exists.